helium/HIP/0008-lorawan-join-routing.md

 We would like to implement a scheme that takes AppEUI, AppKey, and DevEUI as fixed parameters, but still enables hotspots to route data to the proper endpoint.
 This HIP proposes to add [XOR filter](https://lemire.me/blog/2019/12/19/xor-filters-faster-and-smaller-than-bloom-filters/) based routing tables to the blockchain ledger to aid in routing LoRaWAN join packets to the correct destination.
-Additionally once the device has joined, it can be assigned a DevAddr corresponding to an address allocation the OUI controls.
+A related HIP describes the routing of packets once the device has joined.

 # Motivation
 [motivation]: #motivation